 First, there’s your selection of app shortcuts to the left of the separator. macOS automatically appends open apps not already in the Dock to the end of that section.
 The right section contains your Trash and Downloads folder icons, plus any files or folders you drag there.

-Mojave adds a third section situated between app shortcuts on the left and your Trash along with other items on the right.
+Mojave added a third section situated between app shortcuts on the left and your Trash along with other items on the right.
 This is where your recently opened apps are shown, provided they aren’t already included in the Dock.

 The Recents section adapts itself dynamically to accommodate launched apps not found in the Dock, but never displays more than the three most recently-used apps.
 Naturally, you cannot remove icons from Recents manually because the section is updated dynamically as you launch and quit apps.